hynek/svcs/docs/autowiring.md

 ::: {note}
 For asynchronous resolution, {func}`svcs.aautowire` exists and uses {meth}`svcs.Container.aget()` instead of {meth}`svcs.Container.get()`.
-It supports both synchronous and asynchronous callables, therefore in async contexts you can always use {func}`svcs.aautowire`.
+It supports both synchronous and asynchronous callables; therefore in async contexts you can always use {func}`svcs.aautowire`.
 :::

 Pros: